normanarnold492/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, readable, and maintainable code that solves a problem effectively without unnecessary complexity.
 Always aim to minimize redundancy, embrace modularity, and strive for clarity in your logic, as these are key attributes of robust and sustainable software systems."

 Remember, it's not just about getting the program to work; it's also about ensuring it works well for others who may read or modify it in the future.
 Complexity often leads to bugs, difficulty in debugging, and higher maintenance costs.
 Thus, simplicity should be an ongoing pursuit in every programmer's journey.

+# 2024-02-29
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Optimize for clarity and maintainability, using descriptive variable names, concise comments, and adhering to established coding standards.
+Always favor simplicity over complexity, and embrace the power of modularity and reusable components to enhance scalability and reduce bugs.
+Lastly, never underestimate the importance of testing and version control in ensuring software integrity and facilitating collaborative development."